node-llm/node-llm/examples/README.md

 ## OpenAI Examples (Primary)

-OpenAI is the most feature-complete provider in `node-llm`.
+OpenAI is the most feature-complete provider in `NodeLLM`.

 ### 1. Running All OpenAI Examples
 To run the full suite of OpenAI examples: